All Episodes

 You can see it.

-The NBA playoff numbers, I mean, Hannity, my little TV show, was beating it significantly.
+I mean, Hannity, my little TV show, was beating it significantly.

-You know, people bring up all of these shows, Fallon and Colbert and Kimmel and Seth, whatever his name is, and that hates me.
+You know, people bring up all of these shows, Fallon and Colbert, and Kimmel and Seth, whatever his name is, and that hates me.

 And their ratings suck.

-But we're beating every one of those shows by like a million viewers on an average night.
+Now, always post-presidential election year, you see a decline, but we're beating every one of those shows by like a million viewers on an average night because nobody wants to hear or be lectured to.

 Their playoff ratings suck.